ndenStanford/ml-mesh/libs/README.md

 ## Makefile Targets

-We use `make` to consistently execute the main library development tasks.
+We use a set of `make` targets to consistently execute the main library development tasks.

 Available targets are: